pydantic/pydantic/docs/usage/errors.md

 ## Invalid validator fields {#validator-invalid-fields}

-This error is raised when you use validator with non string fields.
+This error is raised when you use validator with non-string fields.

 ```py test="skip" lint="skip" upgrade="skip"
 from pydantic import BaseModel, field_validator